-The department currently consists of three teaching staff, one of whom is a Deputy Head and hence teaches a part timetable.
-We are now seeking a teacher for one term to cover a maternity leave.
+The department consists of three teaching staff, one of whom is a Deputy Head and hence teaches a part timetable, and we are now seeking to recruit a new colleague to succeed one of our teaching staff who left us at the end of December.
 Whilst we are in principle looking for a full time appointment, we would also favourably consider someone wishing to teach 4 days per week.
 The new teacher will be warmly welcomed into what is a strong team, with a real mix of interests and enthusiasms.
 Results have been outstanding at A level in recent years and the subject has a strong uptake in the sixth form and in recent years has always had two GCSE classes per year in Years 10 and 11.
 The school has a very new Art Block, opened by KEGS Alumnus Grayson Perry, giving us wonderful facilities in which to teach.
 The department runs a number of trips to galleries in London and overseas.